 The fuel lines need to be sealed at the tank and the carburetor.
 On the tank side, two rubber grommets are usually used to keep the fuel tank and hoses airtight.
 If these grommets dry out and crack, they may expose a small hole in between the tank and fuel lines.
 When you replace those fuel lines, check the condition of the rubber grommets.

 On the carburetor side, the hoses attach to the intake and outtake valves.
-These seals can also get ruptured from dropping the trimmer, improper fuel line replacement, or just wear out over time.
+These seals can also get ruptured from dropping the trimmer, improper fuel line replacement, or they just wear out over time.
 Before starting a gas string trimmer, use only your fingers to push these lines into the carburetor and use a press fluid to ensure an airtight seal.

 Carburetor Operating Issues